cacciatc/roboshot/README.md

 * PhantomJS
 * Unicorn

-So for this walk-through we will keep the front-end and throw away most everything else--to be implemented again.
+#### How's This Going To Work?

+For this walk-through we will keep the front-end and throw away most everything else--to be implemented again.
 We will rebuild Robo's backend in three installments:

 * Install gems, copy front-end, serve front-end
 * PhantomJS, API